mgovers/thesisRPR/README.md

 # thesisRPR

 24/12/2016:
+   -Added forgotten files from last commit -TStrangeModel.cpp:
+	-In ChiSquared(...):
+	 	-Deleted some debug statements

+24/12/2016:
    Added all changes that allow printing all inputted experiments to a single file with default format.
 Doing so is done by changing short printkinematics to 1 in struct Observable in Structures.h.
 NOTE: It is not checked whether the file already contains all data.
 It therefore is important to put observable.printkinematics to 0